 Since the content was still relevant, we’ve been able to reach whole new audiences in a totally different channel, without having to spend loads of time creating totally new ideas.

-This is the secret to diversifying your content strategy in 2021: recycle.
+This is the secret to diversifying your content strategy: recycle.

 20. Learn to adapt to new opportunities

-While we can’t blame anyone for struggling through 2021, it’s clear that the businesses which managed to flourish during the pandemic were those which could take the challenges they faced during the last year and turn them into opportunities.
+While we can’t blame anyone for struggling through the early 2020s, it’s clear that the businesses which managed to flourish during the pandemic were those which could take the challenges they faced during the last year and turn them into opportunities.

-If you’re going to take only a single lesson away from 2021, let it be that building adaptability, flexibility, and durability into your business at all levels will help you weather unexpected storms.
+If you’re going to take only a single lesson away from the pandemic, let it be that building adaptability, flexibility, and durability into your business at all levels will help you weather unexpected storms.